Skip to main content

 Create custom statuses

-Cloud SIEM statuses allow you to organize your incident response pipeline and track the progress of Insight remediation.
+Cloud SIEM statuses allow you to organize your incident response pipeline and track the progress of insight remediation.
 Create custom statuses as needed for your environment.

 See: Managing Custom Insight Statuses